 It's important to understand that Blazor is just one way to implement a framework on top of Web Assembly.
 Blazor explicitly interacts with the HTML DOM to defer all of its rendering and event handling.
 However, this is not a requirement.

-Because Web Assembly allows executing raw machine code inside of the browser sandbox, it's possible to create entirely new applications that might not even use the HTML DOM at all.
+Because Web Assembly allows executing raw machine code inside of the browser sandbox, it's possible to create entirely new applications and frameworks that might not even use the HTML DOM at all.
 Final display output can be mapped directly to HTML Canvas or WebGL from memory mapped images, for example, which is the most likely path that high performance and graphics-intensive applications, like games, will take to produce high video frame-rate Web content.
 No DOM required.

 This same approach also allows completely separate layout engines that aren’t based on HTML.
-You can imagine, for example, a XAML-based output engine that directly renders to the screen, which would be more akin to Silverlight.
+You can imagine, for example, a XAML-based layout engine that directly renders to Canvas on the screen, which would be more akin to Silverlight.
 I can't imagine that Microsoft isn't thinking about something along these lines for making UWP or Xamarin Forms apps work in a platform-independent way inside of the browser.

 In the future, it's quite easy to imagine that this sort of low-level interface might bring a new renaissance of new UI frameworks that aren't based around HTML-based UI.
-After all, we've been stuck in the HTML-centric mindset for well over 10 years now, and the slow progress on the HTML/CSS UI front may drive innovation into different areas, given the opportunity of a new platform that gives many more options for generating output to the screen.
+After all, we've been stuck in the HTML-centric mindset for well over 15 years now, and the slow progress on the HTML/CSS UI front may drive innovation into different areas, given the opportunity of a new platform that gives many more options for generating output to the screen.

-Another interesting alternative for .NET developers is Ooui.
+Another interesting alternative for .NET developers is Ooui (https://github.com/praeclarum/Ooui).
 Ooui provides a WebSocket-based communication framework that lets you programmatically define a UI and controls rendered and passing events back over a WebSocket connection.
 Ooui has UI models both for DOM-based layout as well as a Xamarin forms-based layout that renders into HTML.

+Web Assembly and Security

+On the flipside it’s important to remember that Web Assembly is still limited to the Browser’s Sandbox.
+It can run optimized machine code, but the code doesn’t get any access to functionality that the browser Sandbox doesn’t expose.
+Unlike plug-ins which ran machine code outside of the Browser Sandbox, Web Assembly inherits the same security restrictions and limited Web APIs that the Browser exposes.
+You can’t use Web Assembly to access custom hardware or special host OS features that aren’t exposed as Browser APIs as plug-ins used to.

+This means that Web Assembly doesn’t introduce major new security issues, as security is determined by the Browser’s Sandbox not the Web Assembly runtime.
+This is important because it leaves the security concerns with the Browser vendor, rather than with third party plug-in providers.
+Plug-ins are dead for a reason, but Web Assembly provides machine level code within the Browser’s set of rules which gives the best of both worlds.

+Web Assembly provides access to machine level code within the security context of the Browser’s Sandbox

 Where Are We?